swcarpentry/DEPRECATED-boot-camps/1-Shell/Readme.md

 * * * *
 **Short Exercise**

-Figure out how to get `wc` to print the length of the longest line in `all_data`.
+Figure out how to get `wc` to print just the number of lines in `all_data`.

 * * * *